ziapeltagames/six-winters/docs/brainstorming/BRAINSTORMING.md

 ## Event Card Rethink

 Have been thinking about event cards.
 Not sure they're all that interesting, compared to other cards.
-They're also very fortune-at-the-front, which I've been trying to avoid.
+They're also very fortune-at-the-end, which I've been trying to avoid.
 One option is to make them more predictable, so that each mission type has a kind of event which happens more frequently.

 Another thought is to maybe swap them out with threats.
 It would be nice to not have one more deck of cards (the campaign deck), if possible.
 Although, the campaign deck is currently kind of cool.
 If they are threats - they'd need to be able to build in severity over time.
 And the way the campaign deck can form a strategy for the Empire is also cool.
 That's tough to duplicate in the mission deck without a decent amount of setup.